doron227/Apartment_discount-/README.md

 <p align="center">
 <img src="https://github.com/doron227/Dira-lottery-/blob/main/images/photo2.png " width="600" height="400" />

-**In addition** to the email alerting the lotteries taking place in the cities and at the price chosen by the user, the user will receive another email with a weekly update - this email officially updates cities where the last price per square meter in the lottery is lower than the average price per square meter in that city.
-In this list will appear 3-5 cities where there was the biggest discount.
+**In addition** to the email which notifies on upcoming lotteries in a given city at a given price chosen by the user, the user will receive another email with a weekly update.
+This email officially updates on cities where the previous final price per square meter in the lottery is found to be lower than the average price per square meter in that city.
+In this list you can find 3-5 cities with the biggest discount.